There are several reasons why someone might teach English in Myanmar (also known as Burma):

 To teach English in Myanmar, you will typically need to meet the following requirements:

-A valid teaching certificate, such as a TEFL (Teaching English as a Foreign Language) certificate.
+A valid teaching certificate, such as a TEFL (Teaching English as a Foreign Language) certificate is also preferred by some schools, but not required.

 A clean criminal record.